Dante-U/Nervi/docs/tutorials/space.md

 ### IFC Mapping

 Maps to IfcSlab with PredefinedType=BASESLAB.
-Material properties (e.g., "Concrete") are assigned via IfcMaterial, with $meta providing volume, weight, and cost for BIM cost analysis.
+Material properties (e.g., "Concrete") are assigned via IfcMaterial, with \$meta providing volume, weight, and cost for BIM cost analysis.

 > [!
 IMPORTANT]
-> Use "Concrete" from `masonrySpecs()` (./masonry.scad#function-masonrySpecs) for slabs, not "Concrete Block", which is for modular walls.
+> Use "Concrete" from [masonrySpecs()](./masonry.scad#function-masonrySpecs) for slabs, not "Concrete Block", which is for modular walls.

 ### Notes